-If you would like us to care for you when you are having your baby, you can choose to do this by emailing us a referral form (Word 40Kb).
+If you would like us to care for you when you are having your baby, you can choose to do this by completing our pregnancy self-referral form online.

 For the best care for you and your baby, we encourage you to self-refer as soon as possible so you can see a midwife and have your early screening tests.
-You have the right to request to have your antenatal care or your delivery, or both, with us.
 Please contact the antenatal booking team on 020 7188 8002 for more information or if you need help with completing the form.

 We will write to your doctor (GP) to inform them that you have booked with us.
 If you see your GP before booking with us, your GP can refer you.
-GPs can make referrals by emailing gst-tr.GSTTmaternityreferrals@nhs.net or by using the NHS e-Referral Service.
+We now ask GPs to submit all referrals and queries via NHS e-Referral Service.

 Please note for referrals:

 - use the standard antenatal referral form at the top of the page

 - urgent referrals (eg late bookers) should be marked as such